edcommonwealth/sqm-dashboards/README.md

 This project contains three pieces:

-- A webapp for visualizing and understanding MCIEA survey data
+- A webapp for visualizing and understanding survey data
 - Tasks for processing and indexing raw survey data
 - Experimental work to conduct survey samples via text message